The January transfer window is always a chaotic time to strengthen the squad, but Arsenal fans will be hoping for a boost in their title charge.

 In a surprising move, Arsenal re-signed Campbell on a free transfer in January 2010 following the defender’s exit from Notts County after a couple of months in League Two.

-The former England international made 11 appearances before spending the final season of his playing career at Newcastle United, and he is now in charge of League One outfit Southend United.
+The former England international made 11 appearances before spending the final season of his playing career at Newcastle United, and was last seen in charge of Southend United.

 No, we don’t remember him either, but that’s probably because the attacking midfielder was loaned out seven times by Arsenal and never actually appeared for the club.

 More recently, the four-cap Bolivia international has represented Sport Boys, The Strongest and Always Ready.
 You’ll struggle to find a footballer with a collection of better-named clubs on their CV.

 Once considered an exciting prospect, Miyaichi never established himself in England after spending time on loan at Bolton and Wigan.

 The winger moved to cult German outfit St Pauli, but his career has been consistently blighted by injuries, and is now back in home country with Yokohama F. Marinos.